WebFX TeamDigital Marketing Agency

 4. Can you describe an area of digital marketing that you’ve seen many businesses neglect or miss out on?

-Almost every business I know is completely over-weighted in paid media (advertising) with regards to budget.
+Almost every business I know is completely over-weighted in paid media (advertising) with regards to the budget.
 Social media practices are largely promotional (earned).
 And 90% of the content on brand-owned properties are promotional.
-See the trend?

 If marketing’s role is to build relationships to get new customers to know, like, and trust us enough to spend their money with us, we are using the worst possible approach to achieving that goal.
 This is even more evident in digital, where consumer mistrust and disdain for promotion make relationships based on advertising messages nearly impossible.